-For positive values of the real part (Re(λ{1,2}) > 0) the equilibrium point x0 is an unstable focus (i.e. Im(λ{1,2}) ≠ 0).
-Solutions starting in a neighbourhood of x0 run away from the unstable equilibrium point.
+For positive values of the real part ($Re(\lambda{1,2}) > 0$) the equilibrium point x_0 is an unstable focus (i.e. $Im(\lambda{1,2}) \neq 0$).
+Solutions starting in a neighbourhood of x_0 run away from the unstable equilibrium point.
 In this case, the identification of an unstable critical point in the linearised system is not sufficient for a general characterisation of the full nonlinear system, since after short time the solutions are too far away from the equilibrium states and linear stability is no longer applicable.
-Numerical integration shows undamped oscillations for solutions that do not start in the equilibrium

-455 point; this behaviour points to the possibility of a limit cycle (one-dimensional attractor).
-The transition from a stable equilibrium point to limit cycle is a so called Hopf bifurcation (Verhulst, 1996) and is associated with a transition from two conjugate complex eigenvalues with negative real part to two conjugate complex eigenvalues with positive real part, via two purely imaginary eigenvalues.
+Numerical integration shows undamped oscillations for solutions that do not start in the equilibrium point; this behaviour points to the possibility of a limit cycle (onedimensional attractor).
+The transition from a stable equilibrium point to limit cycle is a so-called Hopf bifurcation (Verhulst, 1996) and is associated with a transition from two conjugate complex eigenvalues with negative real part to two conjugate complex eigenvalues with positive real part, via two purely imaginary eigenvalues.
 For a vanishing real part of $\lambda{1,2}$, the Hopf bifurcation occurs.
-The existence of a limit cycle cannot

-- 460 be shown analytically for this system; however, we can determine the limit cycle numerically.
+The existence of a limit cycle cannot be shown analytically for this system; however, we can determine the limit cycle numerically.
 For starting our calculation close to the limit cycle, we compute the Poincaré map of the system (Argyris et al., 2010; Verhulst, 1996).
-We choose a two-dimensional plane Σ in phase space, which is transverse to the trajectory of the solution of equation (26); Σ is called Poincaré section.
-The sequence of points in phase space where the trajectory crosses Σ converges numerically to the the point on - the limit cycle that is in Σ .
-Once we find one such point on the limit cycle, we can use it as the initial condition in (26) to compute the complete limit cycle.
-An example of a Poincaré section for determining the respective limit cycle is shown in appendix C (figure 16).
+We choose a two-dimensional plane Σ in phase space, which is transverse to the trajectory of the solution of Eq.
+(26); Σ is called a Poincaré section.
+The sequence of points in phase space where the trajectory crosses Σ converges numerically to the point on the limit cycle that is in Σ .
+Once we find one such point on the limit cycle, we can use it as the initial condition in Eq.
+(26) to compute the complete limit cycle.
+An example of a Poincaré section for determining the respective limit cycle is shown in Appendix C (Fig. C1).
 The limit cycle itself constitutes a one-dimensional stable attractor, i.e. solutions starting outside of the limit cycle approach the limit cycle asymptotically.
-Figure 6 shows the trajectory of a solution of the system (25) in the - 470 3D phase space, approaching the limit cycle, which forms a warped circle in phase space.
+Figure 6 shows the trajectory of a solution of the system Eq.
+(25) in the three-dimensional phase space, approaching the limit cycle, which forms a warped circle in phase space.